VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 **Step 2: Request an access token**

-In order to make the necessary calls to retrieve the expected information from the HR Core system, a token needs to be requested.
+In order to make the necessary calls to retrieve the expected information from Personnel File, a token needs to be requested.

 This token will provide access to a particular tenant in a specific application.
 Hence, this step will require knowing the client-id, client-secret and tenant-id.

-In the case of using he example Postman collection, it will be enough to update the existing variables with the actual values, as displayed in the image below.
+In the case of using the example Postman collection, it will be enough to update the existing variables with the actual values, as displayed in the image below.

 {% include image.html file="Postman_variables.png" alt="Getting started" max-width="800" %}
 <br />